A family is like a pond and for survivors death is a stone thrown into it, making ripples that last for decades. Because

 first wife is not known.

-Princeton.
-Louisa's parents and sister lived with
+Princeton, Louisa's parents and sister lived with

-them.
-They were John and Christina Kehres, and Mary
+them as well.
+(They were John and Christina Kehres, and Mary

 Louise Kehres Hinckley (1861–1923).
 Mary Louise had